Intramural Participant's Guide

 Any individual(s) that exhibits unacceptable behavior that includes, but is not limited to, language that is vulgar, threatening, harassing, intimidating and/or baiting and taunting may be ejected from the contest.
 Any individual(s) that, through flagrant misconduct, threatens or endangers the safety of other players, spectators, officials or staff will be ejected from the contest.
 Ejections can happen before, during, or after a contest.

-If any individual is ejected or the Intramural Sports Staff deems it necessary based on observation or reports of the game, he/she will be barred from further participation until the individual(s) meet with Intramural Sports Staff.
+If any individual is ejected or the Intramural Sports Staff deems it necessary based on observation or reports of the game, they will be barred from further participation until the individual(s) meet with Intramural Sports Staff.
 The team the individual participates on will remain ineligible until such a meeting takes place or the individual is removed from the team.
 If the player is removed from the team, the individual will remain ineligible for all activities pending a meeting with Intramural Sports Staff and any subsequent sanctions.

 Sanctions will be decided by the Associate and Assistant Directors of Intramural Sports and Sport Clubs, and may include suspension from intramural participation.
 Sanctions may also include the individual(s) team, and/or an appointment with the Dean of Students Office.

 To maintain a safe playing environment, glass containers are not permitted on the intramural fields/courts.
 Teams are responsible for cleaning up their respective sidelines.